Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 number between 0 and the value is added or subtracted from each players rating for determining the first round pairings.

+#### Random board
+In chess, usually the strongest players play on the front boards in tournaments.
+This is not good for Novuss (*disc billiards*), a game played mainly in Latvia and Estonia.

+Why?
+With Novuss, every table is slightly different because it is made of wood.
+In the tournament, random tables should be assigned because when a player plays at the same table for the second time, he knows the specific table - so it is important that he plays at a different table in the next game.

+If *Random board* is checked, the board or table numbers will be randomly assigned.

 #### Ratio win against first to last

 In the Keizer system, a win against the first-ranked player gets more